 OUR PEOPLE: Innovation Representatives

-In partnership with Entrepreneurial Postdocs of Cambridge (EPOC) and the Innovation Forum, the Milner Innovation Representatives are a grassroots network of early-career scientists interested in therapeutic research.
+In partnership with Entrepreneurial Postdocs of Cambridge (EPOC), the Milner Innovation Representatives are a grassroots network of early-career scientists interested in therapeutic research.
 They proactively reach out to other scientists in the department and facilitate interactions between academics and the Milner Institute.
 With the permission of the Group Leader, they communicate the desire of scientists to connect with biotech and pharma companies within the Milner Alliance.

 Department of Psychiatry